tentone/geo-three/README.md

 <img src="https://raw.githubusercontent.com/tentone/geo-three/master/readme/planar.png" width="350"><img src="https://raw.githubusercontent.com/tentone/geo-three/master/readme/spherical.png" width="350">

 - There are available formats for GPU shader generated geometry using height data directly from the providers.
   - GPU generated geometry is more dense, more detailed and a lot faster.
-But the final geometry used is not accessible for raycasting, so interaction with these geometries is limited.
+But the final geometry used is not accessible for ray casting, so interaction with these geometries is limited.
 - On the left the geometry was generated in CPU and on the right the geometry was displaced directly in the vertex shader.

 <img src="https://raw.githubusercontent.com/tentone/geo-three/master/readme/shader.jpg" width="600">